-Achieving the best performance from a MySQL Cluster depends on a number of factors including the following:
+Achieving the best performance from an NDB Cluster depends on a number of factors including the following:

 Numbers of data nodes and SQL nodes